KwaZulu-Natal Registrations are now open

 What will the College get?

-- A Lecturer trained to present the EPC for Buildings short course to the College students ad public
+- A Lecturer trained to present the EPC for Buildings short course to the College interns ad public

 - EPC for Buildings short course materials